Sequential Change Detection with Differential Privacy: Proposed DP-CUSUM Procedure with Bounded Log-Likelihood Ratio

 Note $h(\epsilon,\Delta) = \min\{\frac{\epsilon}{2\Delta}, 1\}$.
 When $\epsilon \ge 2\Delta$, our proposed DP-CUSUM yields the same order of detection delay as the CUSUM procedure in Lemma \ref{lem:1}.
 This result implies that, under the relatively weaker privacy requirement ($\epsilon \ge 2\Delta$), our proposed DP-CUSUM procedure achieves first-order {\it asymptotic optimality} while maintaining the privacy constraint, i.e., its detection delay asymptotically matches that of the classical CUSUM as ARL grows.

-However, when $\epsilon<2\Delta$, the upper bound we established for the WADD of DP-CUSUM becomes $\frac{\log\gamma}{ \epsilon/2\Delta \cdot I_0} (1+o(1))$, which is greater than the optimal detection delay $\frac{\log\gamma}{I_0} (1+o(1))$ of the classical (non-private) CUSUM.
-This implies that our proposed DP-CUSUM will still keep the data privacy under the stronger privacy constraint at the price of losing some detection efficiency.
+However, when $\epsilon<2\Delta$, the upper bound we established for the WADD of DP-CUSUM becomes $\frac{\log\gamma}{ I_0}(\frac{2\Delta}{\epsilon}) (1+o(1))$, which is greater than the optimal detection delay $\frac{\log\gamma}{I_0} (1+o(1))$ of the classical (non-private) CUSUM.
+This implies that our proposed DP-CUSUM will still preserve data privacy under the stronger privacy constraint, albeit at the cost of some detection efficiency.
+This illustrates the fundamental trade-off between increased detection delay and privacy gain.
+Specifically, we can use the privacy parameter $\epsilon$ to quantify the privacy gain of a differentially private method.
+A lower \(\epsilon \) value indicates a higher level of privacy, while a higher \(\epsilon \) value provides less privacy but greater accuracy.
+The exact CUSUM procedure given in Eq. \eqref{eq:stCUSUM} can be viewed as the extreme case with $\epsilon=+\infty$ (i.e., no privacy at all), as the exact CUSUM procedure does not satisfy any finite differential privacy guarantee.
+The WADD in Eq.~\eqref{eq:bd} establishes an explicit privacy–delay trade-off that links the delay directly to $\epsilon$, where the delay approaches that of the exact CUSUM as $\epsilon$ becomes sufficiently large.
 Moreover, it remains an open question what the tight information-theoretic lower bound for the WADD is under the $\epsilon$-DP constraint \eqref{eq:dp_def} when $\epsilon < 2\Delta$, and whether DP-CUSUM retains asymptotic optimality in this regime.
 We leave this as a direction for future work.